Patagonia Hiking Retreat

 Get ready for a day of awe-inspiring beauty and challenging adventure as we continue down the trail, with an unforgettable stop at Mirador Británico.
 Mirador Británico is a viewpoint that offers unparalleled vistas of the famous Paine Massif.
 As we hike up, we'll be treated to panoramic views of the surrounding mountains, glaciers, and valleys.
 After our time at Mirador Británico, we'll continue our trek towards Paine Grande, where our accommodation awaits.

-Accommodations: Camping at Paine Grande
+Accommodations: Camping or Refugio at Paine Grande

 Day 7 | Hike to Grey Glacier